MikaSukie/HDR/HDR-short.md

    - Privacy and stability are critical for activists, marginalized creators, and those facing health or safety risks.

 10. **Principle of Digital Fairness**
-    - Digital does not mean diminished rights—governments, companies, and platforms must uphold the same protections online as in the physical world.
+    - Digital does not mean diminished rights, governments, companies, and platforms must uphold the same protections online as in the physical world.

 ---